AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 Bookmark your SAP Business Application Studio link.

+## Launch SAP Build Work Zone

-Go back to the BTP cockpit. clikc on the Go to Application tile next to the SAP Build Work Zone, standard edition Application to open the Workzone application.
+Go back to the BTP cockpit. click on the Go to Application tile next to the SAP Build Work Zone, standard edition Application to open the Workzone application.

 Check if the Secure Incident Management Application is present.
 Open it in a incognito window or a different browserand login with the alice.support user.
 Bookmark the application.